-No non-target animals were trapped on WCHNP or City of Albany land.
+No non-target animals were trapped on WCHNP or City of Albany land on foot hold traps and cage traps caught three (3) ravens.

-A total of seven (7) male foxes and three (3) female foxes were trapped, while two (2) male and two (2) female feral cats were also trapped.
+A total of nine (9) foxes were trapped (5 male and four female), while three (3) feral cats were trapped (all female).